thatwist/codefastdieyoung/content/posts/automatic-do-not-disturb-mode-on-i3-with-dunst-and-i3blocks.md

     -   fortunately provides toggle, lets use it
 -   i3blocks
     -   (use icons / make sure font)
--   cron & determine camera on
-    ok what's left, in general I want always go into do-not-disturb when on meeting this requires determining state of the camera
+-   cron &amp; determine camera on ok what's left, in general I want always go into do-not-disturb when on meeting this requires determining state of the camera